 Check for leaks

 If your central heating is leaking, this will lead to a drop in pressure, along with a loss of water.
-Beside the problems with your hot water, this may also lead to rot and structural problems if left untreated, so it is worth checking to be sure.
+Besides the problems with your hot water, this may also lead to rot and structural problems if left untreated, so it is worth checking to be sure.

 It should be noted while checking for leaks that condensation on the boiler is often mistaken for a leak.
 If your boiler is used quite a lot and there is a lot of cold water going into the tank then you may get a lot of condensation.
 This will dry up once the boiler heats up.
 If your water tank is cold and there are drips then it might just be condensation.
 If the tank is hot and there are drips then there could be a leak.